Why Leaping Off Fun Locations Makes You a Better Investor

 In order to prevent any further catastrophe he hired Carlito Rove @ HedgeProtect to do back office due diligence.
 At $20k per manager it is money WELL spent … Carlito is extremely thorough!

-In addition, this approach to investing requires some protection from the terms of Wendywood Partners fund itself.
+In addition, this approach for Wealth Management & Investment Planning Financial Advice requires some protection from the terms of Wendywood Partners fund itself.

 - one year hard lock than quarterly liquidity with 90 days’ notice;

 - Diversified client base of 30+ family offices and high net worth individuals with no client > $3m;